Tag Archives: fundraising for real estate

 Analysis of Market and Valuation

-By analyzing the marketing deeply and broadly through the details in the document a comprehensive market comparison of other transacted rent rolls is done to obtain a multiplier.
-Based on the multiplier the management fee is calculated based on factors like average weekly rent, property-to-landlord ratio, ancillary fees and charges, arrears rate, staff and wages, economic factors, and compliance with the legislature.
-Synthesizing all a base for valuation is created for applying the required valuation method.
+Analysts conduct a comprehensive market comparison of other transacted rent rolls by examining the marketing deeply and broadly through the document’s details to obtain a multiplier.
+They then calculate the management fee using this multiplier and factors like average weekly rent, property-to-landlord ratio, ancillary fees and charges, arrears rate, staff and wages, economic conditions, and legislative compliance.
+By synthesizing all these elements, they establish a base for applying the required valuation method.

 Application of Loan and Financing

-It is needed by Investors to evaluate their decisions based on information like the rental income of the property, occupancy rate, and lease terms.
-It is the most popular document in the world of commercial property for analyzing future cash flow based on the current details the document holds aiding strategic financial decision-making.
+Investors need this document to evaluate their decisions based on information such as the property’s rental income, occupancy rate, and lease terms.
+They use it widely in the commercial property world to analyze future cash flow based on current details, helping them make strategic financial decisions.

 Negotiations and Lease Renewals